When should I start investing in Mutual Funds?

 ETFs are passive investment tools that track an underlying index and trade on exchanges just like shares.
 But ETFs need to be bought and sold from the exchange through a broker.
 You need to have a demat account to trade in ETFs and need to pay commission to the broker for every transaction.
 Read more

 Gone are the days when people took important steps in their life without much prior information be it buying a car or marrying someone.
 But today, information is available at our fingertips.
-Even small things like what to order for the next meal is decided after some amount of research or comparison and Mutual Funds are no exception.
-Read more
+Even small things like what to order for the next meal is decided after some amount of research or comparison and Mutual Funds are no Read more

 Imagine you are planning a holiday to the Maldives and you don’t have much idea about the place.
 How would you plan your trip?
 You may either call up a travel agent and book your trip or spend hours researching places to stay, places to visit, modes of transport etc and finally draw up your itinerary, make your bookings.
 Read more